fortune-max/hcode17/README.md

-# hcode17
+# Hashcode 2017
 Code for Hashcode 17

 Judge system, judge.py is written in Py2.7
 To test your solution send in question then your cache config (your answer) to get value

 The input below corresponds to the example question and answer in the PDF doc pgs 5 & 6.

 5 2 4 3 100